US STOCKS-Wall St pauses as Biden edges closer to victory

 Electronic Arts Inc slumped 7.8% after the video game maker fell short of quarterly sales estimates.

-Reporting by Medha Singh and Susan Mathew in Bengaluru; Additional reporting by Sagarika Jaisinghani in Bengaluru and Tom Westbrook in Singapore; Editing by Bernard Orr, Saumyadeb Chakrabarty and Sriraj Kalluvila
+Reporting by Medha Singh and Susan Mathew in Bengaluru; Additional reporting by Sagarika Jaisinghani in Bengaluru and Tom Westbrook in Singapore; Editing by Sriraj Kalluvila and Shounak Dasgupta

 Nuestros Estándares: Los principios Thomson Reuters.